EveCharbie/EyeDentify3d/docs/behavior_identification/saccade.md

 A saccade is detected if two conditions are met.
     1) The eye velocity is larger than a time varying threshold.
 The threshold is defined as a multiple of the gaze velocity rolling median.
     2) The eye acceleration is larger than the threshold for at least two frames.
-This implementation is based on the typical eye velocity profile observed during a saccade [# TODO: add figure ?] where we eyes accelerate while taking off from the initial target to reach a high velocity before decelerating to land on the new target.
+This implementation is based on the typical eye velocity profile observed during a saccade (see [figure](https://www.researchgate.net/figure/Saccade-a-angle-and-b-angular-velocity_fig5_313539565)) where we eyes accelerate while taking off from the initial target to reach a high velocity before decelerating to land on the new target.
 Please note that only the eye repositioning is assessed, therefore we consider that a saccade can be observed between any other kind of behavior (not only fixation).
 Also, the saccade identification considers only the eye velocity profile (head movements are ignored).